InternetOfUs/interaction-protocol-engine/README.md

 ## Introduction

-The interaction protocol engine component is the one responsible for guaranteeing that interactions between WeNet users follow the norms.
+The interaction protocol engine component is the one responsible for guaranteeing interactions between WeNet users to follow the norms.

-The interaction between users is modeled as an exchange of messages.
+The interaction between users is modelled as an exchange of messages.
 When a user sends a message through the API, the message is sent to the norm interpreter of the user.
 This interpreter needs to first verify that the message does not violate any of the norms, this includes the community norms, the task norms, the sender’s individual norms, as well as the context-dependent